samanthavivonia/portfolio/ABOUT_ME.md

   <img src="assets/readme_assets/about-me-wireframe.png" alt="Portfolio About Me wireframe">
 </p>

-Based on this, we can see that there is a header declaring the purpose of the section which should take up the full width of the available space (col-12), an image prominently displayed to the left that takes up about a fourth of the width of the section (col-3), and some text to the right that should be almost half of the available width (col-5).
+Based on this, we can see that there is a header declaring the purpose of the section which should take up the full width of the available space (`col-12`), an image prominently displayed to the left that takes up about a fourth of the width of the section (col-3), and some text to the right that should be almost half of the available width (`col-5`).
 Given that there is only a total of 8 columns in the second row of this section, we will need to use that extra space to position the elements to have space evenly spread around them.
 Let's get started with the HTML necessary to complete this section!

-# <div align="center">About Me HTML</div>
+# About Me HTML

 1. Below the `div` element you created for the hero image, create another `div` element.
 1. Now that we have made our way into a section of the page that there is a link to in the header, we will need to supply an `id` for the element to correlate with the anchor tag in the nav.
 Add an `id` attribute with a value of "about" to the div element created in the step above.